boulund/tparty/docs/source/installation.rst

 working 32-bit Wine installation.

 .. note::
-    It is important that you can run a 32-bit Wine installation, as ReAdW cannot be run under a 64-bit only installation of Wine.
+    It is important that you use 32-bit Wine, as ReAdW cannot be run under 64-bit Wine.
 As of this writing, 32-bit Wine is only available for RedHat Enterprise Linux 6 and below.
+Support for 32-bit Wine was removed in RHEL
-    Support for 32-bit Wine was apparently removed in RHEL 7.
+    7.

 Get ReAdW